AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/quickstart.md

 ## Configure Environment Variables for extra adapters

 A default OTIO installation includes only the "Core" adapters, which include CMX EDL, Final Cut Pro 7 XML, and the built in JSON format.
-In order to get access to the "contrib" adapters (which includes the maya sequencer, rv and others), please consult the [Adapters documentation page for details](./adapters).
+In order to get access to the "contrib" adapters (which includes rv and others), please consult the [Adapters documentation page for details](./adapters).

 ## Run OTIOView